venilnoronha/nginmesh/istio/release/demo/ksql/README.md

 ./grafana-password.sh
 ```

-Login in and create dashboard
+Then import dashboard using 'grafana-dashboard.json'